 1. Understand Expectations

-- What kind of learner am I trying to target (schoolkid, businessperson, healthcare worker, etc.)?
+- What kind of learner am I trying to target (school kid, businessperson, healthcare worker, etc.)?
 Understanding the needs of both the learner and the institution they belong to is key to designing effective programs.
+Designing courses for children requires a different approach to designing courses for adults.
 Any information you can gather about a learner, including age, pre-existing skill sets and individual learning gaps, is also valuable.
 If possible, interview some students at this stage.

 - Do I fully understand the course content?
 You probably aren’t an expert on the curriculum at hand, in which case it’s imperative to interview subject-matter experts, read and reread the source content and ask for supporting examples where necessary.

 - Do I know what the best technological methods for delivery are?
 New tools are emerging every day, so instructional designers should stay on top of the latest e-learning delivery methods.
 It’s also important to know your learners’ preferred delivery methods.